County Borough of West Ham

 West Ham was a local government district in the extreme south west of Essex from 1886 to 1965, forming part of the built-up area of London, although outside the County of London.
 It was immediately north of the River Thames and east of the River Lea.

 Area and boundaries

 The borough included Plaistow, West Ham, Stratford, Canning Town and Silvertown – all of the current-day London Borough of Newham west of Green Street.
 At the time of the 1901 census it was the ninth most populous town or district in England with a population of 267,308.
 The borough formed part of London's built-up area, was part of the London postal district and the Metropolitan Police District.

-From 1934 to 1965 it was surrounded by the County Borough of East Ham to the east, the municipal boroughs of Wanstead and Woodford and Leyton to the north, and the metropolitan boroughs of Poplar to the west and Greenwich to the south.
+From 1934 to 1965 it was surrounded by the County Borough of East Ham to the east, the municipal boroughs of Wanstead and Woodford and Leyton to the north, and the metropolitan boroughs of Poplar and Hackney to the west and Greenwich to the south.